Welcome

 Prepared for unchartered waters

 As the global economy turns choppy, Schoenstein and the rest of the Jensen investment team fall back on the quality discipline that Val Jensen espoused more than 30 years before.
 And for good reason.
-Between the unrelenting pandemic, rising inflation, interest rates, supply chain disruptions, and excess government spending, the stresses are coming fast.
+Between the unrelenting pandemic, rising inflation, interest rates, supply chain disruptions, and excess government spending, the stresses came on quickly.
 Any one of the issues individually could be handled by the economy, Schoenstein says.

 “But when taken in totality, all of them at the same time, it’s creating so much uncertainty,” he says.